 In 2003, IIJ developed SMF (SEIL Management Framework), which centrally manages SEIL, the router series IIJ had developed, to help users develop and operate networks freely.
-Further updated and with patents both from Japan and the United States, SMF improves operational efficiency and is widely being used in IIJ's services.
+Further updated and with patents both from Japan and the United States, SMF is now widely used in IIJ's services, including the IIJ Multi Product Controller Service, which allows centralized management of network devices, and contributes to improved operational efficiency.

-SMF-compatible devices can instantly connect to network services as soon as the cable is plugged in and turned on, eliminating the need for network engineers to do any on-site installation work.
+SMF-compatible devices can instantly connect to network services as soon as the cable is plugged in and turned on, eliminating the need for network engineers to do any onsite installation work.